dr-jts/crunchyblog/pgfs-cql/index.md

 ![](pgfs-cql-europe-small.png)

-## More power = fewer functions
+## More power, fewer functions

-One of the cool things about `pg_featureserv` (and its companion `pg_tileserv`) is the ability to serve data provided by PostgreSQL functions.
+One of the cool things about `pg_featureserv` and its companion [`pg_tileserv`](https://github.com/CrunchyData/pg_tileserv) is the ability to serve data provided by PostgreSQL functions.
 In a previous post we showed [how to use a function to find countries where the name matches a search string](https://blog.crunchydata.com/blog/using-postgis-functions-in-pg_featureserv) .
-Now we can do this more easily and flexibly by using a CQL filter (note that the `ILIKE` wildcard must be URL-encoded as `%25`):
+Now we can do this more easily and flexibly by using a CQL filter:
 ```
 http://localhost:9000/collections/ne.countries/items.html?properties=name,pop_est&filter=name%20ILIKE%20%27Mo%25%27
 ```
+*Note that the `ILIKE` wildcard must be URL-encoded as `%25`.*

 ![](pgfs-cql-ilike-mo.png)

 And of course the filter can be made as complex as needed if more conditions are required, which is harder to do with a function.